 This front cover page contains limited information for quick reference only.
 It is not a summary of the matters relating to the Series 2026 Bonds.
-Potential investors must read this entire Official Statement (including this front cover page, the inside cover page, and the appendices attached hereto) to obtain information essential to the making of an informed investment decision.
+Potential investors must read this entire Official Statement (including this front cover page, the inside cover pages, and the appendices attached hereto) to obtain information essential to the making of an informed investment decision.

 The Series 2026 Bonds are being offered when, as and if issued by the Metropolitan Government and received by the Underwriters, subject to prior sale and to withdrawal or modification of the offer without notice, and subject to the unqualified approving opinions relating to the Series 2026 Bonds of Bass, Berry & Sims PLC, Nashville, Tennessee, serving as Bond Counsel.
 Certain legal matters will be passed upon for the Metropolitan Government by Carpenter Law, PLLC, Nashville, Tennessee, serving as Disclosure Counsel to the Metropolitan Government.
 Certain legal matters will also be passed upon for the Metropolitan Government by Wallace W. Dietz, Esquire, Director of Law of the Metropolitan Government.
 Hilltop Securities Inc., Dallas, Texas, is serving as the Municipal Advisor to the Metropolitan Government.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Squire Patton Boggs (US) LLP, Washington, D.C.
-It is anticipated that the delivery of the Series 2026 Bonds will be made on or about [April 7, 2026], through the facilities of The Depository Trust Company in New York.
+It is anticipated that the delivery of the Series 2026 Bonds will be made on or about [March 5, 2026], through the facilities of The Depository Trust Company in New York.